Back to Products

 4

-Trust score feeds into permission graph — higher trust unlocks broader access
+Trust score feeds into the permission graph — higher trust unlocks broader access

 5

-Continuous monitoring by OrbitalGuard adjusts trust dynamically based on behavior
+Continuous monitoring adjusts trust dynamically based on behavior and delegation chain integrity

 How It Works